 When the majority of the best attractions in the park (Splash Mountain, Space Mountain, Thunder Mountain and Pirates) are all 25+ years old or more, you know you need some new additions.

-This is a perfect storm for the Magic Kingdom because the Tron roller coaster is being built for the park’s 50th anniversary celebration in 2021 and will be the centerpiece of the many enhancements Disney is trying to make before then.
+This is a perfect storm for the Magic Kingdom because the Tron roller coaster is being built for the park’s 50th-anniversary celebration, and it will be the centerpiece of the many enhancements Disney is trying to make.

 I’m also happy that Tomorrowland will finally get a little love, as it currently looks like anything but a vision of the future.
 The TRON franchise, while maybe not the traditional princess franchise that is so often found in the Magic Kingdom, actually fits in really well in Tomorrowland.
 It might have worked in Hollywood Studios or Epcot too, but in my opinion, this was the best home for it.

 Tron is an imposing, dominating and very attractive figure on the Shanghai Disneyland skyline, and it will have the same effect here in the Magic Kingdom too.
 Its bright lights and friendly screams will attract guests from all over the park and serve as the new Tomorrowland icon.

 Disney’s Magic Kingdom is also the best fit for the Tron coaster because the park needs more thrill rides.
 The Magic Kingdom has been falling out of favor with teens in recent years due to the Animal Kingdom (Flight of Passage) and Hollywood Studios (Galaxy’s Edge) both stepping up in the thrill ride department.